 Bishnu, in the form of Matsya (fish), saved the world from Shiva’s great flood.
 Moreover, he had to save Manu and his wife Shatarupa who According to the Matsya Purana, were the first couple on Earth that would be instrumental in conceiving humans after Pralaya.
 Pralaya is the process of destruction of the universe that takes place at the end of each kalpa (age) and precedes a new creation.

 A little fish swam into the hands of Manu (aka Satyavrata, the king of pre-ancient Dravida, while he was washing his hands in a river.
 It pleaded to save its life.
 Manu put the fish in a vessel, which it outgrew in seconds.
-He then moved it to a tank, a river and then finally to an ocean but to no avail.
+He then moved it to a tank, a river, and then finally to an ocean but to no avail.
 When Manu realized that it was no ordinary fish, it revealed itself to be Bishnu in the form of Macchenarayan.
 It warned him about a deluge that Shiva was planning for in the next seven days.
 The flood would take over the earth until everything was a single ocean.
 And the mare living at the bottom of the ocean would release a poisonous fire which will burn the whole universe.

-Therefore, Macchenarayan instructed Manu to build an ark to save all medicinal herbs, varieties of seeds, Sapta Rishi (seven saints), Vasuki the serpent and every animal.
+Therefore, Macchenarayan instructed Manu to build an ark to save all medicinal herbs, varieties of seeds, Sapta Rishi (seven saints), Vasuki the serpent, and every animal.

-When the flood hit, Manu saved himself and all the living beings by tying his ark to the horn of the fish’s head who drove ark to the Himalayas where the human civilization began.
-Manu used Vasuki as a rope to tie the ark to the fish’s head (the fish-saviour was referred to as Prajapati).
+When the flood hit, Manu saved himself and all the living beings by tying his ark to the horn of the fish’s head who drove the ark to the Himalayas where the human civilization began.
+Manu used Vasuki as a rope to tie the ark to the fish’s head (the fish-savior was referred to as Prajapati).

 Thus the story of Machhenarayan proclaims the protection and sanitation of all creatures including fish living in the water and the reservoir itself.